Differential cross-section measurements for neutron-induced $\alpha$ production reactions on carbon across neutron energy range of 6.2 to 76 MeV: DATA ANALYSIS

-where $N_{E-bin,\theta}$ is the total number of the net $\alpha$ events, $\phi_{E-bin,\theta}$ is the neutron fluence,$\eta$ is the efficiency of the detector, $\Omega_{\theta}$ is the detection solid angle of the corresponding silicon detector, and $N_{C}$ is the number of $^{12}C$ nuclei.
-The subscripts $E-bin$ and $\theta$ denote the neutron energy bin and the detection angle respectively.
-The sources and magnitude of uncertainties in the present work are listed in Table \ref{error_t}.
-Considering the thickness of the carbon target in the simulation, it is obtained that the threshold of $\alpha$ particles detected by the detector is 2.8 MeV.
+where $N^{\alpha}_{E-bin,\theta}$ represents the total net count of $\alpha$ events, $\phi_{E-bin}$ notes the neutron fluence while $\eta$ denotes detector efficiency.
+Furthermore, $\Omega_{\theta}$ indicates the detection solid angle corresponding to each silicon detector used in experiment, and $N_{C}$ signifies number of $^{12}C$ nuclei.
+The subscripts $E-bin$ and $\theta$ refer to the neutron energy bin and the detection angle respectively.
+Table \ref{error_t} provides a list detailing sources and magnitude of uncertainties observed during this study.
+Simulations suggest that $\alpha$ particles detected by detectors have a threshold value of 2.5 MeV due to carbon target thickness.